 Certificate in Government Relations and Lobbying Requirements

-- Only participation in live webinars is eligible for certificate credit.
+- Only registered participation in live webinars is eligible for certificate credit.
 Purchase of webinar recordings is not applicable.
-Additionally, only those individuals actually registered for the webinar are eligible to receive credit.

 - Credits earned through participation in webinars are capped at a maximum of 5 credits.
-Participating virtually in events offered in-person at our Washington offices do not count toward this maximum.
-However, to earn credit as a virtual participant, we require that you engage on the virtual platform and be logged in and active for the duration of the event, ask questions and provide feedback and commentary during discussion periods.
+Virtual participation in workshops is not limited.
+Earning credit as a virtual participant requires engagement on the virtual platform for the duration of the event.
+Participants must ask questions and provide feedback and commentary during discussion periods.

-- Attendance and participation throughout an entire event are required to receive credit in any program; registration without attendance or early departure from an event will not count towards certificate completion.
+- Attendance and participation throughout an entire event are required to receive credit.
+Registration without attendance or early departure from an event will not count towards certificate completion.

 Community credits may be earned for the following activities (achievement of these credits are subject to the discretion of Council staff):

 - Serving as a mentor for one year (mentee must confirm participation) — 1 credit

 - Serving as an active member of an Advisory Committee for one of our signature Conferences, at the discretion of Council staff (active members participate in advisory committee meetings and calls, or connect with staff when not available to participate in meetings; submit speaker and program suggestions; actively promote the conference to colleagues and peers; and support conference success through participation, attendance, submission of relevant resources and active involvement in conference activities).
 Credit for this will be awarded after the relevant conference occurs — 1 credit